 For we must all appear before the judgment seat of Christ, that each one may receive the things done in the body, according to what he has done, whether good or bad.

-Like the last two verses of scripture that we have cited, this one states that Christ will be on the judgment seat, evidently at the final judgment.
+Like the last two previous verses of scripture that we cited, this one states that Jesus Christ will be on the judgment seat, which evidently will be at the final judgment.

 Revelation 20:10 states,

 The devil, who deceived them, was cast into the lake of fire and brimstone where the beast and the false prophet are.
 And they will be tormented day and night forever and ever.

 This scripture, in conjunction with verse 15, which we discussed previously, strongly infers that the the punishment for everyone who is thrown into the lake of fire will be eternal.